apache/druid/docs/configuration/logging.md

 each service has two kind of log files.
 The main log file (for example, `log/historical.log`) is written by log4j2 and is rotated periodically.

-The secondary log file (for example, `log/historical.stdout.log`) contains anything that is written to stdout or stderr without going through log4j2.
+The secondary log file (for example, `log/historical.stdout.log`) contains anything that is written by the component directly to standard output or standard error without going through log4j2.
 This consists mainly of messages from the Java runtime itself.
 This file is not rotated, but it is generally small due to the low volume of messages.
 If necessary, you can truncate it using the Linux command `truncate --size 0 log/historical.stdout.log`.

 ## Avoid reflective access warnings in logs